khalidbinibrahim/Assignment-9/README.md

 ==========----------==========

-I have uploaded all the Napim packages on my website -
+I have uploaded all the Npm packages on my website -
 1. AOS Package
 2. React Hook Form
 3. Swiper Slider